 The original Lost in Space Chariot was a fully functional vehicle designed and built as a prop for the Lost in Space television show from 1965-1968.
 You may remember that show: the Robinson family along with heroic pilot Don West are sent on a 5 year mission in “1997” to Alpha Centauri to test new technologies that would save the over-populated planet Earth (a common 1960s theme – and one that is coming true today).

 The Chariot was a particularly nice addition to the show, built to transport the family on planetside trips away from the ship.
-While a series of miniatures was also built for certain types of shots, the full size Chariot was fully functional!
+While a series of miniatures was also built for certain types of shots, the full size Chariot used in filming was fully functional!
 It made its first appearance in the original pilot (here on Hulu) and was lost for many years after the show was canceled.
 In more recent years, a fellow by the name of Chris Tietz found its remains at a defunct ski resort and started a restoration.
 The restored Chariot has delighted fans at appreciate shows over the past few years.

 Original pilot – loading the Chariot to escape the cold.
 A studio shot – notice the background and lights above it.